JuliaAI/MLJBase.jl/src/measures/README.md

 To implement an `Unaggregated` measure, it suffices to implement `single(measure, η̂, η)`, which should return a measurement (e.g., a float) for a single example `(η̂, η)` (e.g., a pair of floats).
-Behaviour on `missing` values is handled by fallbacks:
+Behavior on `missing` values is handled by fallbacks:

 ```julia
 single(::Unaggregated, η̂::Missing, η)          = missing